xddxdd/blog/source/_posts/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/index.md

 - `schema`: Defines file format in the registry.
 - `tinc-key`: Public keys of Tinc VPN.

 When users perform a query, they will only provide the query target itself, not category/type information.
 Example queries are `lantian.dn42`, `172.22.76.185` or `LANTIAN-MNT`.
-Luckily, files in DN42 registry are named after conventions different for each type, so a query type can be inferred, and we will know which folder to look at.
+Luckily, files in the DN42 registry are named after conventions different for each type, so a query type can be inferred, and we will know which folder to check.

 > Of course, no one's stopping you from putting everything into a single folder.
-It will definitely create a mess though.
+It will definitely create a mess, though.

 So I wrote a tiny bit of regular expressions: